 C. Reed.
 Business Psychologist

-Microsoft Word: If you are writing in Word and are planning to work with an editor, you should learn how to use track changes.
-The following posts will show you how to use track changes efficiently so you can get the most out of your professional editing and it can be useful when you are self-editing too.
+If you are writing in Microsoft Word, you should learn how to use track changes efficiently so you can get the most out of any professional editing.
+It is useful when you are self-editing too.

 A three-part blog on writing insights from successful author Hugh Howey.
 Read it on his blog here.